designerzen/InterFACE/README.md

 # InterFACE
-A camera based musical instrument.
+A face controlled musical instrument that uses a video camera.

 Smile to begin - click your face to change to a different instrument.

-# Describe your entry (up to 1000 characters) *
-A face controlled musical instrument that uses a video camera.

 Or, an augmented reality, real-time motion-capture, machine-learning powered, holographic, acessible general MIDI controller and synthesizer (that comes without a manual).

 By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument and this allow for expressive yet intuitive control.

-I've made an interactive protoype that hopefully explains it better than these words have!

 # Describe how it is innovative (up to 500 characters) *